zoeskan/MCB185/course/unit9-programs.md

 This is a colon-delimited list of directories.
 This is where the shell looks for executables.
 Your `Code/bin` isn't there, so we have to add it to your login script.
-Edit your logging script to include:
+Edit your login script (.bashrc or .zshrc) to include:

 ```
 export PATH=$PATH:$HOME/Code/bin